Skip to content

 Jamie Dimon has run JPM since 2005.
 He's indicated 2024-2026 as a potential timeframe for stepping back.
 Succession is the single largest soft-asset question for JPM — the 'Dimon premium' in stock valuation is real and could compress on departure regardless of the successor's quality.

 Risk profile scores 62/100 (higher = safer).
 Credit cycle, NIM compression as Fed cuts, and cyber are the near-term operational risks.
-Dimon succession is the soft-asset risk — 20 years of consistent execution built a brand that new leadership would need time to validate.
+Per JPM's proxy-statement succession-planning disclosures, CEO succession is an active governance topic; Dimon's long tenure has anchored market perception and new leadership would face a validation period.
 None are near-term acute; all are moderate probability, moderate impact drags on the rosy FY2024 picture.

 👤